HomeSailing FunFAQGet StartedFrequenciesMapContactsLinks Schedule

 (c) HATCH: The finger hole in the sliding, clear plastic hatch is a major source for taking on water splashed on deck in 8 to 12 mph winds.
 Most of us plug this hole.
 We can show you easy and fancy ways to do this.
 Best explained by looking at boats.

 (e) CRINGLES: A cringle is the little metal reinforcment ring at the corner of a sail that is better known as "grommet" for the non-nautical types.
-Classical definitions point out that a cringle may also be a loop of rope or a rope reinforced hole.
 These prevent the attachment lines from tearing the sail material.
 V-32 sails delivered after May 2010, have the clews (bottom aft corners of the sails) reinforced with another layer of sail material.
 Older sails may not come with reinforcement at the clews and the cringles may loosen and even come out.
 Reinforce the the clews on the main and on the jib with sail patch material and install new cringles.
 The V-32 class rules specify how big the patch material can be.
 Again....best seen on our boats.

 (g) CRANE: This is that little arm that extends back on the top of the mast.
 The crane may come loose when you catch it on a car door or when sailing in high wind conditions.
 If it comes loose, clean up the glue, glue it back in with epoxy and insert two small pins into holes drilled through the mast and crane.
 Pin the crane on a new boat before it comes loose to prevent missing a day of sailing.

 (h) MAIN SHEET ANTI-FOULING: The mainsheet (line that pulls the main boom) may get tangled in the radio equipment inside the hull.
-Some skippers place a small clear plastic sheet above the equipment, and under the sail servo arm so when the mainsheet and jib sheets are slack, they lays on the clear plastic sheet.
+Most skippers place a small clear plastic sheet above the equipment, and under the sail servo arm so when the mainsheet and jib sheets are slack, they lay on the clear plastic sheet.
 The clear plastic can also prevent water from falling on the receiver when it flows through the cracks between the hatch frame and hatch.
 Other skippers install a cross bar, strings, or rubber bands to keep the sheets free.
-When the sheet gets caught on equipment in the boat, it not only prevents the sail from going out to the proper setting, but can also prevent the sail control servo arm from rotating to the full in position This causes the sail servo to draw a very high current which will quickly drain the battery and possibly damage the servo and the battery.
+When the sheet gets caught on equipment in the boat, it not only prevents the sail from going out to the proper setting, but can also prevent the sail control servo arm from rotating to the full in position.
+This causes the sail servo to draw a very high current which will quickly drain the battery and in many cases, damage the wiring, servo, and the battery.
+(See Photos)

-BE CAREFUL: It sounds silly, but most damage to a boat occurs when it is being taken in and out of a car.
+BE CAREFUL: It sounds silly, but most damage to a boat occurs when it is being taken in and out of a house or car.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This page contains a number of photos of V-32 parts that may be helpful for a kit builder who has never seen a completed V-32.
+The V-32 Kit Builder's Help Page has a number of V-32 photos that may be helpful for a kit builder who has never seen a completed V-32.
 This page was posted in response to a kit-builider who requested more detail than found in the instructions.
-If you are building a kit and need some other details, let me know, and more photos will be posted here.
+If you are building a kit and need some other details, let me know, and more photos will be posted on that page.
 Go to Kit Builder's Help Page.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~